berkyalkn/AI-travel-agent/README.md

 -   **Curated Hotel Selection:** The chosen hotel with its rating and total price for the stay.
 -  **Live Event Recommendations:** A selected list of concerts, shows, and other live events happening in the city during the travel dates, complete with links for more details.
 -   **A Day-by-Day Itinerary:** A logical schedule of activities and experiences tailored to the user's interests, with actual dates for each day.
+-   **An Interactive Itinerary Map:** A final HTML map file is generated, plotting all scheduled activities with numbered markers, providing a complete visual guide for the trip.